Some dogs are born with a strong desire to defend their family and home, and they make excellent guard dogs.

 4. Great Dane

 The Scooby-Doo breed is this.
-However, unlike the awkward Scoob, actual Great Danes are elegant in spite of their tremendous height of roughly 30 inches, according to CanineBible.com.
+However, unlike the awkward Scoob, actual Great Danes are elegant despite their tremendous height of roughly 30 inches, according to CanineBible.com.

 In addition to being brave, they also have a deep, ominous bark—not at all like Shaggy’s closest pal.

-Great Danes make fantastic guardians because of their imposing stature and distinctive bark.
+Great Danes make excellent guardians due to their imposing stature and distinctive bark.

 Great Danes like playing and being tolerant of children.